 To illustrate how photons fill channels, imagine pouring water on a stack of wine glasses.
 When the water fills one wine glass, the remaining water just flows from it to the next, until every glass is full.
 There is no need for any central control to “manage” the allocation of water to glasses.
 Now suppose there is exactly enough water to fill all the glasses, and when this happens the weight makes the system restart, so all the glasses empty and another water pouring cycle begins.
 In the same way, a quark’s photons fill all the channels of a node plane to trigger a processing restart that repeats the cycle.

-In quantum realism, an electron becomes stable by completing the channels of one axis and three quarks do the same for two axes by sharing photons in a triangle.
-Protons and neutrons evolved because they filled the channels of two dimensions not because invisible agents forced them together.
-The strong force arises because quarks have a processing excess while electromagnetism arises because electrons have a processing deficit.
+The quantum world tries every option until a stable result occurs when all the channels fill to give a node overload.
+To see matter as an inert substance that must be pushed to change is like thinking something in a video must “push” it to the next frame.
+Likewise, what “pushes” the world to change is quantum processing not invisible particles.
+If an electron becomes stable by completing the channels of one axis, three quarks can do the same for a plane by sharing photons in a triangle.
+Protons and neutrons arise when quarks fill the channels of a node plane, not when invisible agents force them together.
+The strong force occurs because quarks have a processing excess while electromagnetism occurs because electrons have a processing deficit.